Just outside Stuttgart in southwest Germany is Ludwigsburg, where you can visit a palace inspired by Versailles with fairytale gardens.

 We are fortunate to have visited family friends near Ludwigsburg, Germany on more than one occasion.
 Each time, a trip to Schloss Ludwigsburg (Ludwigsburg Palace) has been on the menu of things to do.
 In the summer of 2002, when all the kids were younger, the entire visit was spent in the palace gardens.

-This past winter, our visit took the form of a private guided tour inside the Palace on a day it was closed to the general public.
+Our visit took the form of a private guided tour inside the Palace on a day it was closed to the general public.
 We even got to visit some places that are normally off limits and see things most people do not get to see.
 It pays to have friends with connections!

 Touring Ludwigsburg Palace